dataloop-ai/dtlpy-documentation/tutorials/model_management/advance/train_models_locally/classification/chapter.md

 import dtlpy as dl
 from dtlpy.ml import train_utils
 ```
-## Create the Package and pretrained Model in your project
+## Clone the Public Model Into Your Project

-First, we create the Model entity for our project.
+First, we'll clone the Model entity to our project.
 You can view the public models in the public Dataloop Github.
 You can view all publicly available models by using a Filter.
 Here we will use a ResNet50 model pretrained on the ImageNET dataset.

 ```python